rui314/mold/docs/mold.md

 * `-z text`, `-z notext`, `-z textoff`:
   `mold` by default reports an error if dynamic relocations are created in read-only sections.
 If `-z notext` or `-z textoff` are given, `mold` creates such dynamic relocations without reporting an error. `-z text` restores the default behavior.

 * `-z max-page-size`=_number_:
   Some CPU ISAs support multiple different memory page sizes.
 This option specifies the maximum page size that an output binary can run on.
-The default value is 4 KiB for i386, x86-64 and RISC-V, and 64 KiB for ARM64.
+The default value is 4 KiB for i386, x86-64, and RISC-V, and 64 KiB for ARM64.

 * `-z nodefaultlib`:
-  Make the dynamic loader to ignore default search paths.
+  Make the dynamic loader ignore default search paths.

 * `-z nodelete`:
   Mark DSO non-deletable at runtime.

 * `-z nodlopen`:
   Mark DSO not available to dlopen(3).
 This option makes it possible for the linker to optimize thread-local variable accesses by rewriting instructions for some targets.

 * `-z nodump`:
   Mark DSO not available to dldump(3).